Qianfan

-Qianfan (千帆星座 (Qiānfān xīngzuò, Thousand Sails Constellation)), officially known as the Spacesail Constellation and also referred to as G60 Starlink, is a planned Chinese low-Earth orbit satellite internet megaconstellation to create a system of worldwide internet coverage.
+Qianfan (千帆星座 (Qiānfān xīngzuò, Thousand Sails Constellation)), officially known as the Spacesail Constellation and also referred to as G60 Starlink, is a planned satellite internet constellation in Low Earth orbit to create a system of worldwide internet coverage.
 It was created by Shanghai Spacecom Satellite Technology (SSST), a firm backed by the Shanghai Municipal People's Government and the Chinese Academy of Sciences.
 The project was started in 2024 as a rival to the Starlink satellite constellation installed by SpaceX, and plans to be constituted of over 15,000 satellites by the project's end.
+Phase 1 will have 1,296 satellites.

+Satellite launches started in August 2024.
+As of June 2026, 200 satellites have been launched.

 History

 2023

 The "Thousand Sails" program began with the creation of the "Shanghai Action Plan to Promote Commercial Aerospace Development and Create a Space Information Industry Highland (2023-2025)" program first announced on 20 November.
 The government of Shanghai raised 6.7 billion Chinese Yuan ($943 million) in funds for the construction of the project, which was initially dubbed the G60 Starlink.

 The first flat panel satellite for the megaconstellation was assembled in December 2023.
 The satellite's facilities were allocated to the state owned Shanghai Gesi Aerospace Technology (Genesat).